akeneo/pim-api-docs/content/graphql/setup/best-practices.md

 - The `queryInformation` field holds a `deprecations` field that contains all the deprecated arguments and fields for this particular query.
 - Query logs also have three entries to expose deprecation information: deprecations, deprecations_keys, deprecations_count.
 - To finish the `deprecations_count` value is also added to the response header under `X-DEPRECATION-NUMBER`.

-## Ask only what you need
-Design queries to request only the data required, avoiding over-fetching and under-fetching scenarios.
-Use field-level granularity to specify precisely which fields are needed for each request.
-By asking only for essential data, you minimize network traffic, reduce server load, and optimize overall API performance.

 ## Restrict loaded attributes
 Product and ProductModel queries have a special argument called `attributesToLoad`.